Preeti86/Mini-Calculator/README.md

 3. The application should be a web app written in React.
 4. The app should be responsive and change according to brower width/height.

+Solution

+1. Used create-react-app to create the app and CSS for styling.
+2. I have used ES6 class method and ReactDom to mount my application to the index.html file with ReactDOM.render().

+User story

+1. User can fill in all the three input field and get the output desired which is either by clicking addition or multiplation radio buttons.
+2. The app is responsive in nature can be used in mobile, tablets and laptop.